mustafamagdy/ecommerce/backend/tasks.md

 ﻿Tasks:
 [x] refactor the order number generator to use database instead of files, as the backend will be hosted on multiple servers with LB
-[] refactor invoice to generate the qrcode, brcode, and logo
+[x] refactor invoice to generate the qrcode, brcode, and logo
+- Order api
+  - can send multiple payments in the same endpoint
+- login as admin for some tenant
+- call an endpoint with higher permission for 1 time operation
+- cancel payment/all payments for order
+- Subscriptions
-- Subscription ending notification
+  - ending notification
     - Tenant
     - Root
-- Subscription features toggle
+  - features toggle
+  - Payments
 - Demo account (with reset)
 - Login as admin for another tenant (open new private window and pass jwt token)
 - Cash-box operations
-  - Transfer
+  - Transfer (with recipient approval)
   - Open/Close?
 - Predefined roles
 - Notification